Resources for City Officials

 - Case Brief: Orlando Pulse Nightclub Shooting (Florida)

 - Case Brief: Pittsburgh Tree of Life Shooting (Pennsylvania)

 - Case Brief: San Bernardino Terrorist Attack (California)

-Finally, the Playbook includes appendices that contain additional resources, such as a compilation of all training resources, funding resources, and information about urban gun violence and suicide.
+Finally, the Playbook includes appendices that contain supplemental information, including a summary of all training resources, funding resources, how to manage a presidential visit, and information about responding to community gun violence and preventing suicide.